-The Ruidoso area is chock full of opportunities for fun for young and old alike.
-The young and young at heart will enjoy our parks, playgrounds, skiing, horseback riding or just hanging out by the river.
-Below are some of the most popular destinations for the younger members of the family.
+Ruidoso is chock full of opportunities for young and old alike, from parks and playgrounds to Ruidoso skiing, horseback riding, or just hanging out by the river.
+This list of things to do in Ruidoso includes the most popular destinations for the younger members of the family.

-A large community built playground adjacent to the White Mountain Schools at the corner of Hull and White Mountain Drive.
-There are many features that will keep kids active and amused for hours – much more here than just swings and admission is free.
+Kids Konnection Park is large, community-built playground adjacent to the White Mountain Schools at the corner of Hull and White Mountain Drive.
+There are many features here — much more than just swings! — that will keep kids active and amused for hours, and best of all admission is free.

 No license or fishing tackle needed.
-Catch a trout to eat or release just a few miles east of Ruidoso Downs Racetrack.
-If fishing isn’t your thing, try the paddleboats for some fun in the sun.
-(575) 378-4216
+Catch a trout to eat or release, just a few miles east of Ruidoso Downs Racetrack.
+If fishing isn’t your thing, try the paddle boats for some fun in the sun.

-There are a variety of outfitters in the area to get you and your family in the saddle.
-Choose from shorter trail rides close to town or half day to full day adventures into the heart of the White Mountain Wilderness.
+There are a variety of horseback riding outfitters in the area to get you and your family into the saddle.
+Choose a shorter trail ride close to town, or opt for half-day to full-day adventures in the heart of the White Mountain Wilderness.
 Reservations are recommended.

 Drive north from Ruidoso on Hwy.
-48 (locally Mechem Dr.) for 4 miles and turn left on Hwy.
-532. This road winds 12 miles up the mountain to Ski Apache.
-In the winter kids can learn how to ski or snowboard in group classes from the age of 7.
-For 4, 5 and 6 year olds a special program called Kiddie Korral teaches skiing with some indoor time for rest.
+48 (locally known as Mechem Drive) for 4 miles and turn left on Hwy.
+532 (Ski Run Road).
+This road winds 12 miles up the mountain to Ski Apache.
+In the winter kids can learn how to ski or snowboard in group classes, available for ages 7 and up.
+For 4-, 5- and 6-year-olds, a special program called Kiddie Korral teaches skiing with some indoor time for rest.
 Ski season generally runs from Thanksgiving Day through the end of March.
-Summertime is always great on the mountain for a picnic or a hike.
-In July and August the gondola is open for rides to the summit at 11,400 feet and the frisbee golf course is open for play.
-Info: 575-464-3600 or www.skiapache.com
+In the summertime, the mountain is always great for a picnic or a hike.
+In the summer the gondola is open for rides to the summit, and disc golf course is open for play.

-Located adjacent to the Lawrence Brothers Supermarket.
-This is the only local movie theater.
-It shows recent releases on 3 different screens matinees and evenings.
-Call anytime for show and screening time information 721 Mechem Dr. (575) 257-9444
+Located adjacent to the Lawrence Brothers Supermarket, this is Ruidoso’s only big-screen movie theater, showing new releases on 3 different screens (matinee and evenings).
+Call for screening times.

 721 Mechem Drive

-No need to drive all the way up the mountain for some big fun on the snow.
-With a large snowmaking capability Ruidoso’s Winter Park offers tubing all winter.
-Get towed up the hill and then come sliding down with a big grin.
+No need to drive all the way up the mountain to experience big fun in the snow!
+With large-scale snowmaking capability, Ruidoso’s Winter Park offers tubing all winter long.
+Get towed or ride one of 3 conveyor belts up the hill, then come sliding down with a big grin.
 There is also a Kidz Korral section for the little ones.
-Info: 336-7079 www.ruidoso.net/winterpark/